 - Spending all your time talking with lower level non-decision makers?
 You probably have a wide-open calendar.

 - Keeping a pipeline full of a bunch of low % opportunities.
 You probably have not opened any high % opportunities.

 - Spending all your time “farming” current accounts waiting for one of them to “place an order”.
-You probably have not called a new prospect since people watched TV instead of Netflix!
+You probably have not called a new prospect since the Lions won a playoff game!

-- Make a pact to call 15 new prospects per week
+- Make an agreement with yourself call 15 new prospects per week

 - Agree to ask 15 current clients (or friends) for a referral or introduction each month